- 1 Best Predator Generator Reviews

 You will get a 79.7cc OHV engine that creates 2.8HP of energy.
 With this power, you will have a peak wattage of 2000 and a continuous wattage of 1600.
 This is the best inverter generator in this price range.
 However, it is a recoil start engine that uses unleaded gasoline.

 This engine will give you a 12-hour runtime at 25% capacity.
 But this is very quiet measuring to about 65 dB.
 The fully enclosed casing plays a significant role in this quiet operation.
 This casing is also very durable.
-I explained every important thing related to this generator on my Predator 2000 generator review article.
+I explained every important thing related to this generator on my Predator 2000 watt detailed review article.
 Just go through that if you really like this generator

 On the panel, you will have three receptacles in total.
 Two of which are going to be 120-volt AC grounded outlets, and one will be a 12-volt DC two-pin outlet.
 All of these outlets are equipped with resettable circuit breakers.
 Above the outlets, there will also be three indicator lights.
 They are –